The Nest

 P.S.
 87 William Sherman is located on the Upper West Side of Manhattan and serves Pre-K and K-5.
 The school is known for its passionate teachers,P.S.
 87 William Sherman active parents, and commitment to the arts.
 They also have a popular dual-language Spanish-English program, which allows students to become proficient in both languages.

 P.S.
-87 William Sherman has plenty of special education support, including SETSS (special education teacher support services) and ICT (integrated co-teaching) classes for every grade level.
+87 William Sherman has plenty of exceptional education support, including SETSS (special education teacher support services) and ICT (integrated co-teaching) classes for every grade level.
 They also offer speech, occupational therapy, physical therapy, and counseling.

 5. P.S.
 321 William Penn